Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Optional: Set Up CrUX API Alerts

-For technical users, you can query the CrUX API on a schedule (via a cron job or a service like Google Apps Script) and send yourself an alert if any metric drops below the “Good” threshold.
-This gives you automated monitoring without any JavaScript on your site.
+For more technical setups: query the CrUX API on a schedule (cron job, Google Apps Script, or similar) and send an alert if any metric drops below the “Good” threshold.
+Automated monitoring with zero JavaScript on your site.

 Combine With Privacy-First Analytics